nasa/fprime/docs/UsersGuide/dev/baremetal-multicore.md

 ### Choosing an Execution Context

-Since the OS is not around to execute F´, the implementor of the F´ project must choose an execution context for F´ to run on.
+Since the OS is not around to execute F´, the implementer of the F´ project must choose an execution context for F´ to run on.
 That is, ensuring that some call invokes all of the **Components** that compose the F´ system.
 Otherwise some components will not run.
 Typically, this is handled by composing an F´ baremetal system into components that are all driven by [rate groups](../best/rate-group.md).
 Designing the system this way ensures that all execution is derived from